stas-malavin/coord2sbtl/README.md

 # sbtlMaker
-An R package (in future) to make subtitles of different formats
+An R function turning coordinates of an underwater ROV into subtitles to be overlayed on video